IvanSunjg/CADA-GAN/README.md

 Note that the model weights for the pix2pix GAN have to be downloaded separately using the following link: https://polybox.ethz.ch/index.php/s/Kku0HvLrQS1UFC1.
 You can also find the resnet/rtnet weights there, in case git lfs was unable to properly download them.

-#### For image augmentation, please enter the following lines in your command prompt.
+#### For image augmentation, you can enter the following lines in your command prompt.

 The library can be installed from GitHub using `pip`.